App47/blackberry-agent/README.md

 The App47 Blackberry Agent enables realtime analytics for Blackberry Apps.

+## Configuration

+In order for your Blackberry app to communicate with App47, you'll need to update the `AgentResources.rrc` file with your App's corresponding ID.
+You can find this ID on the App47 dashboard for your App.
+Once you've done that, follow the build instructions and you'll be good to go!

 ## Building and including in your Blackberry App

 To build, you'll need to have Blackberry's JDE installed, Ant, and JAVA_HOME defined.
 Clone this repository or download the source archive.
 You'll need to provide a `local.properties` file -- see the default one (aptly named `default.properties`) to see the format.
 Simply specify the path to a valid JDE installation.

 Then type `ant`.
 This will produce a series of Blackberry specific files in `target/dist` -- .cod, .jad, .cso -- these are the files you'll ultimately deploy to a device.
 What's more, there will be a .jar file in the `target/dist` directory that you can import into your IDE (i.e. Eclipse) so as to facilitate compilation.

 # License